geeofree/geeofree/src/notes/angular/3-Components.md

 ## Content Projection

-**Content Projection** allows components to define places in the template that other views can render themselves into.

-This is through the use of the `<ng-content>` directive.

-For example:
+Are _placeholders_ for defining other views and is implemented using Angular's `<ng-content>` element.

 ```ts
 // dashboard.component.ts